 When you’re up in the wilderness by yourself hunting, wandering around the woods with no cell phone, no communication with anybody, it does make you really stop and take in just the stillness of every day.
 The quiet time that I can have to unwind and not feel the pressures of all the commitments of every day allows me to recharge.
 With family commitments I get to do this trip once a year: six days hiking 10 miles into the wilderness to hunt elk.
 There’s an adrenaline rush that can happen as you’re hunting.
 Sometimes the elk is running straight at you, and you don’t know whether it’s going to stop.

 Having my own electrical company makes me feel alive.
 I get to be an entrepreneur, and solve problems, do things I didn’t think possible.
-It give me a lot of satisfaction to plan something, to see it come to life, and to have it work efficiently.
+It gives me a lot of satisfaction to plan something, to see it come to life, and to have it work efficiently.

 I always wanted to have an electrical company even when I was really into drugs, but I never thought it would actually work out.
 It was more of a distant dream than a close reality.
 I can’t believe my life has all these things that seemed impossible.
 A wife, a kid, we bought a house, I started my own company, and 7 years ago I was sleeping in my truck, stealing groceries, shooting heroin.

-I struggled with a pills and heroin addiction for years.
+I struggled with a pill and heroin addiction for years.
 For the longest time, I thought that that day would never come where I could just wake up and feel normal. … I didn’t think it would ever be possible for me to wake up and not being completely consumed with finding heroin, doing heroin, getting drugs.

 My parents got a divorce when I was 9 years old.
 Both of my parents had addiction problems with drugs and alcohol, even though I wasn’t really aware of it when I was a kid.
 My dad would say that he was gonna pick us up from school for my birthday with some friends and go to the skate park and he’d show up 2 hours late.
 He would be super drunk and drive us around and scare us.
 My sisters and I felt like we were abandoned as kids.